Skip to code content (skip section selection)

 (3) Pedestrian crosswalks are required on any residential street at each intersection and at any mid-block pedestrian or bicycle connections.

-(4) The Town Council may allow a fee-in-lieu for sidewalk construction as set forth in division (B)(2)(b) of this section.
+(4) The town may allow a fee-in-lieu for sidewalk construction as set forth in division (B)(2)(b) of this section.

 (I) Curb and gutter.
-Unless granted a waiver (see § 155.706(I)(7)) by the Town Council, all public streets, inside the corporate limits of the town and outside the town when water or sewer is connected to the town utility system, shall be constructed with curb and gutter (see Appendix A for approved street cross- sections).
-Curb and gutter shall be a combination curb and gutter or such other construction approved in the town's Engineering Design Manual.
-Rolled or valley-type curbs are permitted for new collector, residential collector, and residential streets.
+All public streets, inside the corporate limits of the town and outside the town when water or sewer is connected to the town utility system, shall be constructed with curb and gutter (see Appendix A for approved street cross- sections), except as part of a master plan approval and in accordance with Article 5.
+Curb and gutter shall be a combination curb and gutter or such other construction approved in the town's Engineering design manual.
+Rolled or valley-type curbs may be permitted for new collector, residential collector, and residential streets.

 (J) Relationship of streets to topography.